RepairLLaMA: Efficient Representations and Fine-Tuned Adapters for Program Repair: Discussion

 \subsection{Threats to Validity}

 The primary internal threat lies in the potential data leakage during the pre-training phase of LLMs.
 LLMs are pre-trained on vast corpora scrapped from the web, potentially including the same data used for testing, endangering the reliability of experimental results.
-To mitigate this threat, we assess all models on a recent benchmark specifically designed to address the data leakage issue, HumanEval-Java \cite{jiang2023impact}.
+To mitigate this threat, we assess all models on two recent benchmarks specifically designed to address the data leakage issue \cite{ramos2024large}, HumanEval-Java \cite{jiang2023impact} \new{and GitBug-Java \cite{silva2024gitbug}}.

-Another internal threat pertains to data leakage during the fine-tuning process of LLMs, since both our fine-tuning dataset, Megadiff, and Defects4J, contain samples from GitHub.
+Another internal threat pertains to data leakage during the fine-tuning process of LLMs, since both our fine-tuning dataset, Megadiff, and Defects4J contain samples from GitHub from the same period of time.
 To address this threat, we meticulously compare the samples in our fine-tuning dataset, Megadiff, with those in Defects4J.
 We found no identical samples shared by both datasets.
 However, it is worth noting that there are three samples (Math-28, Math-44, and JacksonDatabind-82) whose patch includes a function also found in Megadiff samples.
-To mitigate this threat, we exclude these three Defects4J samples from the evaluation of our fine-tuned models.
+To mitigate this threat, we exclude these three Defects4J samples from the evaluation of our fine-tuned models. \new{Moreover, both HumanEval-Java and GitBug-Java have been constructed after Megadiff and, as such, are non-overlapping.}

-The main external threat is the focus on a single programming language, as our results may not generalize to other languages.
-To mitigate this threat, we evaluate on two benchmarks, including well-established Defects4J \cite{defects4j}.
+\new{The main external threats are two-fold: 1)} the focus on a single programming language, as our results may not generalize to other languages, \new{and 2) the focus on a single LLM.}

+To mitigate the first threat, we evaluate on three benchmarks, including well-established Defects4J \cite{defects4j}.
 Our core novelties are programming language agnostic and should generalize to arbitrary languages.

+\new{Regarding the second threat, we argue that our approach is model agnostic.
+The only model-specific feature we rely on is the infilling (aka fill-in-the-middle) feature.
+This feature is commonly used in LLMs' training for code \cite{codestral, li2023starcoder, team2024codegemma, fried2022incoder}, and, as such, our approach is easily extensible to these models.
+For the LLMs that are not trained with this objective, we note that it is also possible to fine-tune them with the proposed representations.}